 The above provisions only apply to preferential trade in goods, as the GATT only regulates trade in goods.
 Similar rules to allow integration with regard to services are included in the General Agreement on Trade in Services (GATS) which was concluded at the Uruguay Round.
 Prior to the GATS, services were not regulated by the international legal framework.
-GATS also has an MFN obligation.
 Article V of the GATS provides an exception to the MFN obligation of GATS for bilateral or plurilateral agreements to liberalise services trade - "economic integration agreements".
 This Article is similar in structure and intent to Article XXIV of the GATT.
 Article V provides, in part: